 All first-year students are eligible to apply to the University Honors Program.
 While Honors students will receive priority for placement in this TLC, all first-year students are welcome to apply and may be placed on the floor according to availability of spaces.
 To learn more about the University Honors Program, please visit: http://academicaffairs.loyno.edu/honors/admissions

-The Spark service community challenges students to engage in the city of New Orleans while building a community of their own.
-‘Sparkers’ move in one week early to spend a week doing service and learning about social issues.
-Then, the community will work as a floor to develop one service or advocacy project per semester.
-Past Spark community partners have included the Dodwell House and Green Light New Orleans.
-The 2013 service site will be announced in the early Spring.
+The Spark service and ministry community challenges students to engage in the city of New Orleans while building a community of their own.
+'Sparker' will work as a floor to develop one service or advocacy project per semester and will have the opportunity to connect and build relationships with University Ministry staff through monthly events and workshops.
+Past Spark community service partners have included the Dodwell House and Green Light New Orleans.
+More details to come!

 The Substance-Free Living community is for students who are committed to a lifestyle without any use of alcohol, tobacco, and other drugs.
 Residents of the Substance-Free Living community agree to refrain from the use of these substances.
 Students choosing to live in Substance-Free Living are committed to a choice they believe is paramount to their social and academic success at Loyola.
 Residents participating in this TLC will be required to sign the Substance-Free TLC Agreement.